-Regulation 143 [please complete this clause in accordance with the regulations in your jurisdiction]

-Note - See jurisdictional note in the Appendix.

-Part 4.6, Division 2, clause 143 - A jurisdiction may insert transitional and savings provisions for the licensing of demolishers pending the regulation of demolishers under the Occupational Licensing National Law.
+- 412. Regulation 143 [please complete this clause in accordance with the regulations in your jurisdiction] - 413.
+Note - See jurisdictional note in the Appendix. - 414.
+Part 4.6, Division 2, regulation 143 A jurisdiction may insert transitional and savings provisions for the licensing of demolishers pending the regulation of demolishers under the Occupational Licensing National Law.